jesseduffield/lazygit/docs/Config.md

   # If true (default), file icons are shown in the file views.
 Only relevant if NerdFontsVersion is not empty.
   showFileIcons: true

+  # Length of author name in (non-expanded) commits view.
+2 means show initials only.
+  commitAuthorShortLength: 2

+  # Length of author name in expanded commits view.
+2 means show initials only.
+  commitAuthorLongLength: 17

   # Length of commit hash in commits view.
 0 shows '*' if NF icons aren't on.
   commitHashLength: 8